-For certain violations of the discipline code set out in this regulation, the applicable teacher (or other certified staff member) may use reasonable discretion in determining whether the appropriate consequence/intervention can be facilitated by the teacher/staff member or if the circumstances warrant that a major referral be submitted to school administration for disposition.

-Factors to be considered include severity of violation, grade level of the student, a student's prior behavior and violation history, and any other background information that the teacher/staff member may have that would indicate that a teacher-managed response would be appropriate.
+For certain violations of this discipline code, the applicable teacher (or other certified staff members) may use reasonable discretion in determining whether the appropriate consequence or intervention can be facilitated by the teacher or staff member or whether the circumstances warrant a major referral being submitted to school administration for disposition.
+Factors to be considered include without limitation the severity of the violation, grade level of the student, a student's prior behavior and violation history, disruption to the school environment, and any other background information that the teacher/staff member may have that would indicate that a teacher-managed response would be appropriate.

-Copies of this regulation will be provided to each student at the beginning of each school year.
-Copies of this document will also be available for public inspection during normal business hours in the Superintendent's office.
+Copies of this code of student conduct will be provided to each student at the beginning of each school year.
+Copies will also be available for public inspection during normal business hours in the Superintendent's office.

 When a student is suspended out of school, the student will qualify to make up missed assignments and receive credit in all situations.
-The principal or assistant principal, with input from appropriate teachers, will monitor the expected date for make up work to be completed.
+The principal or assistant principal, with input from appropriate teachers, will monitor the expected date for make-up work to be completed.

-Academic Dishonesty-Academic dishonesty will not be tolerated in schools.
+Academic Dishonesty.
+Academic dishonesty will not be tolerated in schools.
 It is unfair to those who complete work appropriately, but more importantly; it prevents teachers from truly assessing a student's knowledge and capabilities.
-Disciplinary action for academic dishonesty is in response to the ethical violation, but should also seek to assess student's knowledge of the subject.
-With this in mind, the following guidelines will apply for cases of cheating, stealing answers, plagiarizing, and other forms of academic dishonesty in any form.
+Disciplinary action for academic dishonesty is in response to the ethical violation, but should also seek to assess students' knowledge of the subject.
+With this in mind, the following guidelines will apply to cases of cheating, stealing answers, plagiarizing, and other forms of academic dishonesty in any form.